mmagyar/declarapi/AUTH.md

 Basic usage
 -----------
-If your endpoing needs the user to be authentcated (logged in), you simply need to set:
+If your endpoing needs the user to be authenticated (logged in), you simply need to set:
 ```json
 "authentication" : true